nathan-anderson16/chip-8-toolkit/README.md

 These were written primarily as a learning experience.

-Tested on Linux Mint 22.1 Cinnamon, with the Kitty terminal.
+Tested on Linux Mint 22.1 Cinnamon, although the code should be OS-independent.

 # Tools
 ## c8rs